Asabeneh/30-Days-Of-React/09_Day_Conditional_Rendering/09_conditional_rendering.md

 ## Conditional Rendering using && Operator

-The && operator render the right JSX operand if the left operand(expression) is true.
+The && operator renders the right JSX operand if the left operand(expression) is true.

 ```js
 // index.js